maxnachlinger/transducers-talk/README.md

 ### Reducing functions
-There's something else common here too, the function we use to fold our mapped or filtered value into a provided intialValue.
+There's something else common here too, the function we use to fold our mapped or filtered value into a provided accumulatedValue.
 Let's pull that out, here's what it looks like:

 ```javascript
 const reducingFn = (accumulatedValue, input) => {